tjz21/Spectroscopy_python_code/README.md

 and the hybrid E-ZTFC method.
 If the model is constructed from an MD trajectory input, only cumulant and ensemble spectra can be computed.

-For nonlinear spectroscpy, only transient absorption and 2DES are implemented so far, and regardless of whether an GBOM or an MD trajectory is used as an input, nonlinear spectra can only be computed in the second and third order cumulant approach.
+For nonlinear spectroscpy, only transient absorption and 2DES are implemented so far.
+When using an MD trajectory, nonlinear spectra can be generated using the second- or 3rd order cumulant approach.
+When using a GBOM Hamiltonian as input, spectra can either be generated using the cumulant method, or using an exact closed-form expression of the finite temperature nonlinear response function derived by us recently (FC2DES, see below).

 # References
 The module computing Franck-Condon spectra for a GBOM is based on the algorithm outlined in
 B. de Souza, F. Neese, and R. Izsak, J. Chem.
 Phys.
 148, 034104 (2018).
-An extension of the formalism to nonlinear spectroscopy was developed recently by us and is outlined in
+An extension of the formalism to nonlinear spectroscopy (FC2DES) was developed recently by us and is outlined in
 L. Allan, and T. J. Zuehlsdorff, J. Chem.
 Theory Comput.
 21, 5625-5621 (2025)

 The cumulant solutions of the GBOM, as well as the third order cumulant approximation as applied to systems sampled